rustbridge/rustbridge.io/rfcs/refactor_project_structure.md

 implementation from the modules usage within the project.

 #### Consequences
-+ We can make changes to individual modules without needing to make changes anywhere else.
++ We can make changes to the underlying business logic, while keeping the implementation clean.

 ## `error/test/`, `form/test/`, `model/test/`, `schema/test/`
 The `error/test/`, `form/test/`, `model/test/` and `schema/test/` directories